 - Look your date in the eye when you’re talking.
 Avoid glancing at other body parts.

 - Show up.
 If an emergency forces a last-minute cancellation or delay, contact the person.
 Never leave someone in the lurch.

 - Ask permission to call or e-mail at the end of the date, if you’re interested in seeing your companion again.
 If the answer is no, respect that the “relationship” is officially over and move on.
-If it’s yes, send a brief thank-you note and wait at least 24 hours before making plans for a second date.
+If it’s yes, send a brief thank-you note after a date and wait at least 24 hours before making plans for a second date.

 - Have fun.
 There is a reason that this activity is called the dating game.